-Professor Ehrman’s webinar is about historical misrepresentations of the Book of Revelation, especially by evangelical Christian communities in the United States over the last one hundred years.
-His talk will focus on evangelical accounts of the impending end of the world, Armageddon, and the wrath of a vengeful God.
-He will ask, how do New Testament themes of tolerance and forgiveness fare in these accounts?
+In this webinar, Professor Bart Ehrman discussed his new project on the book of Revelation and expectations of Armageddon.
+Professor Ehrman talked about historical misrepresentations of the Book of Revelation, especially by evangelical Christian communities in the United States over the last one hundred years.
+His talk focused on evangelical accounts of the impending end of the world, Armageddon, and the wrath of a vengeful God.
+He asked, how do New Testament themes of tolerance and forgiveness fare in these accounts?

 In the past few weeks, we held two events commemorating the end of the 2020-2021 academic year–a year that was obviously beset with unprecedented challenges but that also demonstrated the resilience and capability of our wonderful students.

 On April 28th, we held our annual awards ceremony in which we celebrated the achievements of our undergraduates, graduate students, and faculty.
 Worthy of special note were Eden Teichman, who was acknowledged (again) for winning the Halperin-Schütz Undergraduate Essay Award, as well as both Eden Teichman and Robert Rhinehart, who were co-recipients of the Boyd Prize for outstanding achievement by a senior undergrduate major.
 Among our graduate students, Emily Branton received both the Peck Teaching Award (as recognized by the faculty) and the Peer Recognition Teaching Award.
 We also noted the many book publications of our faculty over the past two years.